-Women in Tennis Racing for History
+Women in Tennis Race for History (TRH Ranking)

-Women in Tennis Racing for History
+Women in Tennis Race for History (TRH Ranking)

 At Tennis Race for History (TRH), we committed to including women in our website, and we've now fulfilled that commitment.
 Similar to the men's data, we've included only the period from 1990 to 2023, as it allows for easier standardization of tournaments and scoring systems.
 However, we're excited to announce that we'll soon expand our race to include data from the beginning of the Open Era, dating back to 1968.